My Way or the Highway to Heaven: Plot

-God and St. Peter discuss relaxing their admissions requirements to address the lack of people in heaven.
+God and Saint Peter discuss relaxing their admissions requirements to address the lack of people in heaven.
 They watch Flanders lead a Sunday school class.
 Ned says the only way to heaven is to "never stray from the path of righteousness."
 He recalls his non-religious upbringing and his job as a trampoline salesman.
 Ned is discouraged until the televised moonwalks of Apollo 14 astronauts increases sales but learns the trampolines build static electricity with each bounce and kill the users when it is released on the 500th bounce.
 Ned rushes to save a young Homer, who intends to surpass the 500-bounce record.
 He pushes Homer out of the way and is electrocuted.
 He appears before Jesus who offers him the chance to live if he becomes a Christian.
 He awakens reborn with a permanent scar hidden by his mustache.

 St. Peter suggests God consider atheists who are also righteous.
 In the class, Marge talks about her atheist grandmother, Genevieve, who lived in Nazi-occupied France during World War II.
 She co-manages a cafe with her husband Meaux, a Nazi-collaborator.
 While Meaux flatters Nazi officers, Genevieve discovers American paratroopers whom she disguises as waitstaff.
 When one of the Americans mistakenly reveals the plan for the Normandy landings, they stop the Nazis from warning others by singing "La Marseillaise", which prompts the cafe patrons to block the Nazis' exit.
 When the Nazi commandant attempts to kidnap Genevieve, she kills him, and Meaux and the paratroopers help her kill the Nazis.
 The paratroopers escape, and Genevieve and Meaux reconcile, proving atheists can also do great things.
 God agrees to opening heaven to atheists.

 God and St. Peter are visited by Buddha, who suggests they open heaven to other faiths.
 In the class, Lisa says that besides redemption and good works, there is the way of enlightenment.
 She talks about a spoiled princess who lived in Nepal during the 6th century B.C. named Siddmartha, a female version of Siddhārtha.
 She is dissatisfied despite being denied nothing.
 She seeks a middle path between opulence and decadence and ventures out of the palace disguised as a poor boy.
-Lacking ideas, she sits under the Bodhi Tree until she is enlightened.
+Lacking ideas, she sits under the Bodhi tree until she is enlightened.
 God agrees to admit all good souls, and heaven is filled again.

 On Earth, Flanders tells his sons that thunder is angels bowling.
 St. Peter accidentally drops a tenpin on their house, which they consider a blessing.